Kloudless/file-picker/README.md

   console.log('Successfully selected files: ', files);
 });

-// When a user cancels the file picker picker.on('cancel', function() {
+// When a user cancels the File Picker picker.on('cancel', function() {
   console.log('File selection cancelled.');
 });

-// Launching the file picker to choose when a user clicks the 'Open File Picker'
+// Launching the File Picker to choose when a user clicks the 'Open File Picker'
 // button.
 picker.choosify(document.getElementById('file-picker-button'));

-// In addition, you can launch the file picker programmatically with choose() picker.choose();
+// In addition, you can launch the File Picker programmatically with choose() picker.choose();

 // Launching the Picker to save when a user clicks the 'Open File Picker' button